 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I fried okra with a little oil and it was slimy and stringy.
 Then I put water in it to boil it and it still was the same.
 What can I do to get right?

-By g.eva from Turlock, CA
+By email@example.com from Turlock, CA

 Cook it like fried chicken.
 My mother makes okra with a batter layer and fries it that way.
 My dad eats like it is his last meal.

 The key is to cook the okra in a small amount of oil-olive or coconut are good choices, slowly at a low to medium low temperature, stirring often so it doesn't burn, that way the water in the okra is evaporated and leaves you with yummy lightly toasted okra.
 Another way to cook okra that isn't slimy, saute with onions, garlic and tomatoes, the acid in the tomatoes cuts the slim and this mixture has a wonderful flavor.
-Of course you could always toss the cut okra in a bag with corn meal, salt and pepper and fry in oil but I think the flavor of the okra is covered up by the corn meal but that is my opinion.

 I've always found that the lower the temperature when cooking okra, the greater the chance it's going to come out like slime. like Suntydt's mom, we batter our okra in a light coating of corn meal with an egg stirred in then fry it up with a little onion in a hot greased pan. don't normally have any slime or left overs.

 It's important to have hot oil so your okra does not absorb the oil.
 Once it's in the pan try not to stir too much so the batter won't will fall off.